 Cockatoo Dwarf Cichlid Feeding & Diet Considerations

 The Cockatoo Dwarf Cichlid will hunt and eat ornamental shrimp, making it unsuitable for shrimp-focused setups and will eat fry, so breeding efforts in the same tank are unlikely to succeed.
+Find quality Cockatoo Dwarf Cichlid fish food for this species.

 Frequently Asked Questions About Cockatoo Dwarf Cichlid

-How big does Cockatoo Dwarf Cichlid get?+
+How big does Cockatoo Dwarf Cichlid get?

-What tank size does Cockatoo Dwarf Cichlid need?+
+What tank size does Cockatoo Dwarf Cichlid need?

-What water parameters does Cockatoo Dwarf Cichlid need?+
+What water parameters does Cockatoo Dwarf Cichlid need?

-Is Cockatoo Dwarf Cichlid peaceful or aggressive?+
+Is Cockatoo Dwarf Cichlid peaceful or aggressive?

-Can Cockatoo Dwarf Cichlid live alone?+
+Can Cockatoo Dwarf Cichlid live alone?

-Is Cockatoo Dwarf Cichlid safe with shrimp?+
+Is Cockatoo Dwarf Cichlid safe with shrimp?

-Does Cockatoo Dwarf Cichlid have any special tank requirements?+
+Does Cockatoo Dwarf Cichlid have any special tank requirements?

 Similar Species